gSchool/DNA-release-3/01-welcome/01-intro.md

 If you are wondering when we will focus on acquisition and contracting strategies that support Agile, DevSecOps, etc., get excited - that is the focus of the second half of Digital DNA, which starts now!

 Digital DNA does not provide a universal formula for managing, contracting, building, or running software intensive programs.
 There are teams that will be successful utilizing alternative approaches described and recommended in this course.

-Especially starting Module 103 we will use the mantra ***‘it depends.’***  **Your context--program, operational environment, team expertise--are all driving factors in your overall approach, it is a continuous process of adapting and learning that will change over time.**
+The mantra of the course ***‘it depends’*** will be prevalent moving forward. **Your context--program, operational environment, team expertise--are all driving factors in your overall approach, it is a continuous process of adapting and learning that will change over time.**

 ## Module 103 Course Structure